Sanchees3/CIS-18A-Final-Project/README.md

-# CIS-18A-Final-Project
+# CIS 18A FinalProject
-Repo for our final Java project!
+# Community Garden Appointment Setting
+## Welcome to our Final Project GitHub Repo